 Literal definition aside, though, Remastering is associated with the process of making an old product look more "better", or at least like it's in mint condition.
 The usual process of a remastering includes such things as;

-- Making the product look more colorful (Messing this up may lead to more brown, or oversaturated colors)
+- Making the product look more colorful, if not applying Colorization in general (Messing this up may lead to more brown, or oversaturated colors)

 - Making the audio sound more clear (although some just make stuff louder)

 - In the era of hi-definition, increasing the resolution of the masters.

 - And of course, some companies may think "Remaster" is a metaphor for "any kind of rerelease we feel like doing", and do changes to the product outright.

 This term tends to get used pretty fast and loose with Video Games - although their digital nature means that they usually aren't "remastered" in the traditional sense note the term is generally used to refer to a game being ported or updated to newer hardware, often with enhancements and tweaks being made to take full advantage of the hardware and bringing previously outdated aspects of the game design up to modern standards.
 These generally fall under Updated Re-release, though the line between that, a straight-up port, and a Video Game Remake can often blur together.

 The quality of a remastered product tends to vary a lot.
 Generally, though, people appreciate Remasters the best when they're able to increase the visual and audio quality of their product/make them enjoyable to watch on their new Hi-Def monitors with as little modifications to the source material or their memories of the product as possible.
 Digital Destruction and Loudness War are when the Remaster actually makes the product worse than before; unfortunately, the common consumer is typically unaware of this happening.